sanjarani/stepper.js/README.md

 ## Description

 This simple JavaScript library allows to divide form into multiple steps.
 Each step can have specific event attached that executes before or after transition to it.
+Step events can be used for validation handling of particular steps.
+There are also global events (before and after transition) that can be used for initialising and effects.

 ## Basic HTML structure